MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-vmware-system-requirements.md

 ### Required input

-A typical onboarding process that uses the script takes 30 to 60 minutes.
+A typical onboarding process that uses the script takes 30 minutes.
 During this process, you are prompted for the details specified in [Inputs for the script to deploy Arc-enabled VMware vSphere](/azure/azure-arc/vmware-vsphere/quick-start-connect-vcenter-to-arc-using-script#inputs-for-the-script).

 ## AKS enabled by Azure Arc on VMware requirements